mvolkmann/blog/src/zig.md

 lists the possible field names s in a union.
 This allows the union to be used in a `switch` statement.

+An "inferred enum" union is a simpler alternative to a tagged `union` that is useful when a separate `enum`` is not needed for other purposes.

-The following code demonstrates using both kinds of unions:
+The following code demonstrates using all three kinds of unions:

 ```zig
 const std = @import("std");